TurkServer/docs/index.md

 2. Set the sandbox field to have a value of `true`.
 3. Set the external url field to the URL you received above -- but add 'https://' as a prefix!
 4. Set the frame height field to be the desired size of your iFrame in the external HIT (usually 600 - 800 will do).
+5. Set the experiment.limit.batch value to 100.
+This value determines how many times a worker can accept a HIT from the same batch.
+For testing purposes, we want to be able to accept multiple HITs from the same batch; in production, you might want to prevent such behavior.

-Now continue the tutorial.
+Now continue the Modulus tutorial.
 When it comes time to add your environment variables, you'll need to add another one with a key of METEOR_SETTINGS and a value equal to the *entire contents of your settings.json* file.
 Simply cut and paste that entire JSON blob.
 It should look something like this:

 ![screenshot](img/meteor-settings.png)

 Hit Save, and redeploy your app with `modulus deploy`.
 Go to your URL and verify that you can login both to the admin console and as a test user.

-## HITs and HITTypes [UNFINISHED SECTION]
+## HITs and HITTypes

 The next step is to create a new HIT type.
 We can do this in the admin console.
 Click on "MTurk" in the admin console navigation pane and go through the process of filling out the form on the right side.
 First we have to choose a batch for the HIT type.
 All HITs with this HIT type will belong to the batch we choose.
 This important because the only way TurkServer knows which **assigner** to use on a particular HIT is by checking which **batch** the HIT belongs to.
 If TurkServer doesn't know what assigner to use, then the app won't know where to send a user after he enters the lobby, and the entire flow will break.